jacobrosenthal/hf2-rs/readme.md

     -V, --version    Prints version information

 OPTIONS:
-    -p <pid>
+    -p, --pid <pid>
-    -v <vid>
+    -v, --vid <vid>

 SUBCOMMANDS:
-    bininfo                  This command states the current mode of the device dmesg                    Return internal log buffer if any.
-The result is a character array. flash                    flash
+    bininfo                  This command states the current mode of the device. dmesg                    Return internal log buffer if any. flash                    Flash
     help                     Prints this message or the help of the given subcommand(s) info                     Various device information.
-The result is a character array.
-See INFO_UF2.TXT in UF2 format for details.
+See INFO_UF2.TXT in UF2 format for details. reset-into-app           Reset the device into user-space app. reset-into-bootloader    Reset the device into bootloader, usually for flashing.
+A BININFO command can be issued to verify that.
-    reset-into-app           Reset the device into user-space app. reset-into-bootloader    Reset the device into bootloader, usually for flashing verify                   verify
+    verify                   Verify
 ```
 It will attempt to autodetect a device by sending the bininfo command any hid devices it finds and using the first one that responds.
 I don't think that should be destructive, but you can also specify pid and vid (before the command for some reason..) instead.